Dread2/Contributors/README.md

-# Thank You to Our Supporters and Collaborators
+# Thank you to our supporters and collaborators
 Dear all,

 I want to take a moment to thank the incredible individuals who have shown interest in or contributed directly to the progress of my projects.